'Age Is Just A Number' - AB de Villiers Rolls Back the Years With 39-Ball Ton - Cricxtasy

 The way the Proteas continue to smack the ball all around the park makes it unbelievable and commendable for the 41-year-old.
 His shots are nothing short of extraordinary, and he still rules the bowling attack from the best of the nations.

-Popularly known as ‘biscuit’ by his Royal Challengers Bengaluru (RCB) teammate Virat Kohli, de Villiers represented the franchise for 11 editions of the Indian Premier League (IPL).
+Popularly known as ‘biscuit’ by his Royal Challengers Bengaluru (RCB) teammate Virat Kohli, de Villiers represented the franchise for 11 editions of the Indian Premier League (IPL), starting in 2011.
 The duo enjoyed batting together in the Indian T20 league.
 ABD was also present at the Narendra Modi Stadium when RCB lifted the IPL 2025 trophy recently.

 For RCB, the South African garnered 4,491 runs, including two centuries and a top score of 133 not out.